jjderz/CS-482-Assignments/README.md

 8. **Model training**: Compiling and training the model using the encoded dataset.

+9. **Upload to Huggingface**: Utilizing Huggingface cli we push the model and the tokenizer to the hub.

 ##### app.py

 This Python script is used to deploy the trained model as a web application using the Streamlit library.
 The main components of this script are: